 Some cancer survivors are eligible for government-funded health insurance, disability benefits or cash payments.
-Many times patients are unaware of these programs and these benefits.
-The eligibility requirements and enrollment process can be complicated, but financial caseworkers and social workers can advise and help you throughout the process.
+While the eligibility requirements and enrollment process can be complex, and patients are often unaware of these programs, financial caseworkers and social workers can advise and help you throughout the process.

-Apply to enroll in a public program as soon as you think you may qualify for benefits - many programs have waiting lists or waiting periods before covered benefits and services take effect.
+Apply to enroll in a public program as soon as you think you may qualify for benefits as many programs have waiting lists or waiting periods before benefits take effect.

 Public health and financial assistance programs include:

 - Medicare.
 Medicare doesn't cover all medical expenses, but patients can apply for supplemental insurance, sometimes called "Medigap."
 Call (800) MEDICARE (633-4227) or visit www.medicare.gov for more information.